Dr. Wilkins Faculty Spotlight Q&A

 2) What is your favorite area of study/research?

 My primary area of focus is 19th century to contemporary visual culture – encompassing everything from painting and photography to film and television.
-I'm especially interested in the ways in which people have used visual arts to reflect and shape sociopolitical issues and values.
+As a native Floridian, I also am passionate about sharing our rich local history with others.
+I'm especially interested in the ways in which people have used the arts to reflect and shape sociopolitical issues and values, in the past and present.

 3) How many years have you been working in the Honors College?

-This is my third year teaching in the Honors College, and I'm still so excited and grateful to be back at USF.
+I’ve been teaching in the Honors College since 2015, and I'm still so excited and grateful to be back at USF.
 After I received my Ph.D., I taught for several years at other schools, like University of Colorado Boulder and Florida Southwestern State College.
 There is no place like the Honors College, though.

 4) What are all of the classes you teach in the Honors College?

 I teach a lot of different classes!
-Mostly Arts and Humanities courses, but also Capstone, and Acquisition of Knowledge.
+Mostly Arts and Humanities, Geoperspectives, and Capstone courses, but also Acquisition of Knowledge.
 Some of the topics I've taught in the past include New Media Studies, The Romantic Spirit, and Weird Nature.
-My "signature course" right now is probably Connections, the course I teach at the Tampa Museum of Art, where students learn to facilitate interactions with art for people dealing with Alzheimer's disease, depression, PTSD, and other mental health conditions.
+One course I’m really excited about is Healing Arts, a class I teach at the James Museum in St. Pete, where students learn to facilitate interactions with art for people dealing with memory loss.
 It's really a unique opportunity for students to conduct interdisciplinary research at the intersection of art and medicine, while also providing a great service to the community.
 I am consistently impressed and proud of the student work that has come out of this course.

 5) What is your favorite class that you teach at the Honors College?